Chassein/CarND-LaneLines-P1/README.md

-# CarND-LaneLines-P1
-Lane Finding Project for Self-Driving Car ND

-My submission for the first project of the SDCND Term 1.
+# My submission for the first project Finding Lane Lines on the Road for the SDCND Term 1.